-The main objective of our ESE program is professional career preparation with practical engineering skills using today's tools and knowledge around tomorrow's technology.
+The main objective of our ESE Professional Masters Program is professional career preparation with practical engineering skills using today's tools and knowledge around tomorrow's technology.

 Our ESE Program consists of two options.

 - The ESE courses lead to a Master of Engineering Degree through successful completion of 30 credit hours: